mattlianje/zob/README.md

 - Link against the fewest possible libraries:
   - [libcurl](https://curl.se/libcurl/)'s C API is being used as raw sockets don't support tls

-The ZOB binary does not have a runtime config, and is (re)built as the `ZOBMASTER` sees fit.
+The `ZOB` binary does not have a runtime config, and is (re)built with its settings as the `ZOBMASTER` sees fit.
 It uses an in-process [SQLite](https://www.sqlite.org/index.html) database which persists to `<ZOB_DB_NAME>.db` at the root of the `ZOB_DIRECTORY` chosen by the `ZOBMASTER`.